 With a lot of credit cards, you know what you’re going to get.
-Whether it’s cash back, points, or miles, you can pick the card that best fits your spending habits and your feature preferences.
+Whether it’s cash back, points, or miles offered, you can pick the card that best fits your spending habits and your feature preferences.

 But some cards go above and beyond with unusual benefits and rewards redemption options that don’t get a lot of fanfare even though they probably should.
 Depending on your lifestyle, we’ve researched and found some cool perks and rewards that can be incredibly appealing.

 If you have a Bank of America or Merrill Lynch-branded credit or debit card, you’re eligible to get into more than 225 museums across the U.S. for free on the first weekend of every month.

 The Museums on Us program only covers the cardholder, though, so if you want to bring a plus-one or your family, they’ll need to pay or have an eligible card of their own.
 Also, make sure to bring your photo ID to verify you are the cardholder.